-- Check communication with the additional securing hardware. - Check that changes of legally relevant software are detected.
+- · Check communication with the additional securing hardware. - Check that changes of legally relevant software are detected.

-Risk Class C Risk Class D U7: Parameters protection Device-specific parameters shall be secured against inadmissible modification.
-Specifying Notes: 1.
-Because settable device specific parameters could be manipulated using simple tools on universal computers, they shall be stored in secured hardware, e.g. in the respective sensor.
-Required Documentation: The documentation shall describe the device-specific parameters, whether they may be set and how they are set and how they are secured.
-Validation Guidance: Checks based on documentation: Check that changing or adjusting of device specific parameters s is impossible after setting.
-Check that all relevant parameters are secured.
-Example of an Acceptable Solution: Device specific parameters to be protected are stored on a plugged-in storage which is sealed against
+U7: Parameters protection

+Device-specific parameters shall be secured against inadmissible modification.

+1. Because settable device specific parameters could be manipulated using simple tools on universal computers, they shall be stored in secured hardware, e.g. in the respective sensor.

+The documentation shall describe the device-specific parameters, whether they may be set and how they are set and how they are secured.

+- Check that changing or adjusting of device specific parameters is impossible after setting. - Check that all relevant parameters are secured.